Protest song: Australia

-Indigenous issues feature prominently in politically inspired Australian music and include the topics of land rights, and aboriginal deaths in custody.
+Indigenous issues feature prominently in politically inspired Australian music and include the topics of land rights and aboriginal deaths in custody.
 One of the most prominent Australian bands to confront these issues is Yothu Yindi.
 Other Australian bands to have confronted indigenous issues include Tiddas, Kev Carmody, Archie Roach, Christine Anu, The Herd, Neil Murray, Blue King Brown, the John Butler Trio, Midnight Oil, Warumpi Band, Paul Kelly, Powderfinger and Xavier Rudd.

 In addition to Indigenous issues, many Australian protest singers have sung about the futility of war.
 Notable anti-war songs include "And The Band Played Waltzing Matilda" (1972) by Eric Bogle, and "A Walk in the Light Green" (1983) by Redgum, most often remembered by its chorus "I was only nineteen".

+Many songs have also been composed about environmental issues, protests and campaigns.
+These include "Rip Rip Woodchip" (1989) by John Williamson, and "Let the Franklin Flow" (1983) by Goanna.
+Numerous songs were written and performed by protesters during anti-logging blockades in northern New South Wales, including "Behind Enemy Lines", "Tonka Toys" and "Hey Terania".

 New Zealand

 One of the earliest protest songs in New Zealand was John Hanlon's Damn the Dam, recorded in 1973 in support of the Save Manapouri Campaign.

 During the bitterly divisive 1981 Springbok Tour, Blam Blam Blam's There Is No Depression in New Zealand became a favourite among anti-tour protesters.
 Reggae band Herbs wrote and performed songs criticising French nuclear testing in the Pacific Ocean.